SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 {\bf Extracting vulnerability syntax characteristics.} In order to extract syntax characteristics of known vulnerabilities, it would be natural to extract the vulnerable lines of code from the vulnerable programs mentioned above, and analyze their syntax characteristics.
 However, this is an extremely time-consuming task, which prompts us to leverage the C/C++ vulnerability rules of a state-of-the-art commercial tool, Checkmarx \cite{Checkmarx}, to analyze vulnerability syntax characteristics.
 As we will see, this alternate method is effective because it covers 93.6\% of the vulnerable programs collected from SARD.
 It is worth mentioning that we choose Checkmarx over open-source tools (e.g., Flawfinder \cite{FlawFinder} and RATS \cite{RATS}) because the latter have simple parsers and imperfect rules \cite{DBLP:phd/dnb/Yamaguchi15}.

-Our {\em manual} examination of Checkmarx rules leads to the following 4 syntax characteristics (each accommodating many vulnerabilities). \begin{itemize} \item Library/API Function Call (FC for short): This syntax characteristic covers 811 library/API function calls, which are published with our dataset.
+Our {\em manual} examination of Checkmarx rules leads to the following 4 kinds of vulnerability syntax characteristics (each accommodating many vulnerabilities). \begin{itemize} \item {\em Library/API Function Call} (FC for short): This kind of syntax characteristic covers 811 library/API function calls, which are published with our dataset.
 These 811 function calls correspond to 106 CWE IDs.